 The Equality Act has different requirements depending on whether you are an employer, service provider or an educational establishment.
 The best way to establish these is to call one of our Access Consultants who will be happy to advise how the Act applies to you.

-How is the DDA/Equality Act enforced?
+How is the Disability Discrimination Act/Equality Act 2010 enforced?

 Why do I need an Access Audit?